Br. Eugene Trzecieski, FMS

 In 2011, the Columbus family honored Br.
 Eugene by dedicating one of the school’s outdoor plazas to him.
 “Br.
 Eugene Plaza,” which features a bronze bust of his likeness, will forever serve as a reminder of this great Marist Brother and his dedication to lead the young men of Columbus in their pursuit of beauty, goodness, and truth.

-A funeral for Br.
-Eugene will take place in New York at a later date.
 “May the angels lead Br.
 Eugene into paradise and let us pray in gratitude for the immense contribution he made to our Marist world in his 73 years as a Marist Brother,” said Br.
 Br.
 Patrick McNamara, FMS.
 Provincial, Marist Brothers USA.